jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Likewise, the game of civilization also has patterns.
 Humanity evolves with technology.
 We make new technology in ages.
 Protagonists invent powerful new tools, which attracts people via the majic of new cyborgology.
 Antagonists resist change to protect their social status by increasing the dark majic attraction of old tools, and using the established social rules to keep new tools from become new levers of power.
 Which works until a new philosophy helps rewrite the rules, and thus lets society step into the new age.

 The weather patterns of history look like this.
 Keep this in mind as we uprade ourselves to the Internet Age.
+We don't have a choice to stop the season.
 We're all inside a never ending game of civliation.
+Like all lifeforms our society adapts or dies.

 <div style="width:100%;height:0;padding-bottom:44%;position:relative;"><iframe src="https://giphy.com/embed/6psF6vcajCX7y" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/evolution-maps-cartography-6psF6vcajCX7y">via GIPHY</a></p>

-## Cognitive Dissonance Doesn't Know the Weather
+## Cognitive Dissonance Doesn't Know About the Weather

 Ruling philosophies are very powerful.
-They make strong believers of people, who often have a hard time applying their philosophy to the real-world.
+They make strong believers of people who often have a hard time applying their philosophy to the real-world.
 One example is Lysenkoism.
 This was a pseudo-science in the Soviet Union that assumed our genes inherit learned traits.
 So for example, if you lived in a hot climate, your genes would morph to sweat more.

 Darwin said the opposite.
 That our genes are set in stone, and it's the fittest who survive.
-Soviets didn't want to believe that because it sounded like elitism, which their communist ideology said was unnatural.
+Soviets didn't want to believe that because it sounded like elitism; which their communist ideology said was unnatural.
 The result was Soviet agriculture didn't get better seeds, genetic research didn't exist, and thousands of Soviet biologists were sent to labour camps because they asked too many questions.

 The further we go into the Internet Age, the more out of date Progressive and Conservative ideologies get.
-And these ideologues don't know—or care—about the "weather patterns of civilization", so they fight to keep their ideologies alive forever.
+And these ideologues don't know—or care—about the "weather patterns of civilization", so they fight to keep their ideologies alive past their life expectancy.

-Ideologues are fighting to keep their identities alive.
-They rally around trigger words, taxpayer marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
+As notes above, this kind of fight got so serious it set Europe aflame in the Thirty Years Way.
+Now we have rallies around trigger words, taxpayer marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
 These misguided people will keep at it, until we click a new philosophy.
 Watch out.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/AgileFeminineAlpineroadguidetigerbeetle' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/agilefemininealpineroadguidetigerbeetle">via Gfycat</a></p>